Our marquee program engages people of all social and economic means,empowering them to

 Women and Trans Night operates just like our other shop hours, but it is a space reserved solely for women and trans folks.
 We welcome people with all levels of experience with bicycle mechanics and encourage those who have knowledge to share what they know.
 We strive to make Women and Trans night as safe a space as possible for learning, socializing, and empowering our selves and each other.

 During Open Shop Hours we have bike stands available for anyone to use on a drop in basis.
 That includes a full array of normal bicycle tools for each stand.
 And specialty tools like crank pullers, spoke tensioners, hub keys, etc… to use with Shop Manager guidance.
 We are here to assist you by being facilitators of the space, and will teach you the necessary skills to repair and do maintenance on your on bicycle.
-We have a full array of new and spare parts some for sale, others earn-able in exchange for volunteer shop time.
+But we will not fix your bicycle for you during open shop.
+We have a full array of new and spare parts for sale, and many used parts are available on a pay what you can basis.
 We do hope that if you use the space and tools you will kindly leave a small donation at the door.